-Three in four vehicles traveling on Grand Avenue at Mandela Parkway are personal vehicles (City of Oakland).
-Despite their smallershare of roadway use, larger vehicles like trucks have the greatest impact on other users of the roadway and the surrounding environment.
+While data is not currently available for other sections of the corridor, this clearly indicates that cars are the dominant vehicle type (City of Oakland).
+Despite their smaller-share of roadway use, larger vehicles like trucks have the greatest impact on other users of the roadway and the surrounding environment.